 Students should also create models like ⅓ plus ⅔ so they recombine fractions to make a whole.

 Adding fractions with unlike denominators is a good deal more complicated.
-Traditionally, students learned this skill before they learn to multiply and divide fractions.
-But in can make sense to teach multiplication of fractions first.
+Traditionally, students learn this skill before they learn to multiply and divide fractions.
+But it actually make senses to teach multiplication of fractions first.

 Multiplying fractions provides a foundation for equivalence and finding like denominators.
 I’ve noticed that students have more success adding unlike denominators when they already understand fraction multiplication.

 Understanding fractions as division is quite helpful when multiplying and dividing fractions.